Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Experimental Results

-Prediction results on test structures are summarized in~\tabref{res-md17}.
+Prediction results on test structures are summarized in \tabref{res-md17}.
 Compared to the results of supervised (label-based) training, applying self-consistency loss on unlabeled structures leads to a substantial improvement across all evaluation metrics and molecules.
 Notably, it achieves a significant reduction in the Hamiltonian MAE, with decreases from 14.4\% to 52.8\%.
-Furthermore, the MAE for $\epsilon_{\mathrm{HOMO}}$, $\epsilon_{\mathrm{LUMO}}$ and $\epsilon_\Delta$ is lowered by several folds.
-These findings underscore the attractive capability of self-consistency training in boosting ID generalizability in the data-scarce scenario.
+The MAE of $\eps_{\mathrm{HOMO}}$, $\eps_{\mathrm{LUMO}}$ and $\eps_\Delta$ are even reduced by several folds.
+Applying self-consistency training also substantially improves the acceleration for conventional DFT.
+In addition, a point-by-point, instance-level comparison in Appendix~\ref{appx:exp-res-accel} shows that self-consistency training leads to faster SCF convergence over various molecular systems consistently, while supervised training does not.
+These findings underscore the attractive capability of self-consistency training in breaking the limitation of data scarcity.